regex-grupos-de-captura

 Non-Capturing Groups

-Example of a Non-Capturing Group:
+Example of a non-capturing group:

 (?:\d{3})-\d{2}-\d{4}

-will not be captured but is still part of the expression.
+Here, the first set of three digits (?:\d{3}) will not be captured, but it is still part of the expression.

 Named Capture Groups

-In more advanced regular expressions, it is possible to use named capture groups to improve readability and manage more complex patterns.
+In more advanced regular expressions, it is possible to use named capture groups to improve readability and handle more complex patterns.
 Instead of referring to a group by its number, we can assign it a name and refer to it explicitly.

 (?<groupName>pattern)